amor71/LiuAlgoTrader/docs/source/Additional apps.rst

 Optimizer
 ---------

-The `optimizer` application is a tool for back-testing strategies, in parallel, while using different parameters.
+The `optimizer` application is a tool for backtesting strategy with different parameters in parallel.
-The optimizer helps selecting the best performing hyper-parameters for any strategy.
+`optimizer` helps select the best hyper-parameters for a strategy.

 How-To
 ******